itsmohitpaudel/BlogWebsite/README.md

 **Delete Comment:**
 - **DELETE** `/api/comments/{comment_id}`
-  **Description**: Delete a comment (only the comment owner or the post owner can delete or Admin can delete any comment).
+  **Description**: Delete a comment (only the comment owner or the post owner or Admin can delete any comment).
   - Response:
     - `204 No Content`: Successfully deleted the comment.
     - `403 Forbidden`: If the user does not own the comment.